SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 ### 1.2.1 Add NuGet Reference

 To use the provider, you need to add a reference to the appropriate Steeltoe Cloud Foundry NuGet based on the type of the application you are building and what Dependency Injector you have chosen, if any.
-The following table deescribes the available packages:
+The following table describes the available packages:

 |App Type|Package|Description|
 |---|---|---|